wizard999/premium-calculator-app/README.md

 ## Assumptions

 Assume that occupation list data & occupation rating data come from API endpoint, have created two json files to contain those dummy data.

+## Clarifications

+1. Change in the occupation dropdown would trigger the premium calculation
+2. Change in the Date of Birth field would trigger the age calculation